 Ms. Royzman writes and lectures widely on patent issues impacting the biotech and pharmaceutical industry.
-She is also a frequent contributor to the firm’s BiologicsBlog.com, which tracks and analyzes developments in intellectual property law related to biotechnology and biologic medical products as well as regulatory and legislative changes.
-In addition, Ms. Royzman is Co-Chair of the Amicus Briefs Committee for the New York Intellectual Property Law Association.
+She is also a frequent contributor to the firm's BiologicsBlog.com, which tracks and analyzes developments in intellectual property law related to biotechnology and biologic medical products.
+In addition, Ms. Royzman is on the Board of the New York Intellectual Property Law Association and Board Liaison for the Amicus Briefs Committee.
+She has been principal counsel on amicus briefs to the Supreme Court in some of the most important cases for the biotech industry.
+She also is frequently quoted on patent-related issues, including in the Washington Post, Pink Sheet, and Law360.

 - U.S. Supreme Court